apostrophecms/apostrophe-documentation/tutorials/getting-started/reusable-content-with-pieces.md

 ## A directory of people: working with pieces

 Let's say we want to create a directory of people who work for a company.
-People are "global content," or "pieces:" they are useful to display here and there all over the site, they aren't tied down to one page.
+People are "global content": they are useful to display here and there all over the site, they aren't tied down to one page.
 The `apostrophe-pieces` module provides a great starting point to create many types of global content.
 We'll extend it to make our own `people` module.
 You can extend `apostrophe-pieces` many times in the same project.

 > **"What about users?"** Yes, you already have a "Users" menu on your admin bar.
 And yes, users are powered by pieces.
 But we've found that confusing website editors with the publicly visible staff directory tends to cause problems in the long run.
 Plus, this way, it's a teachable moment. :)

 Let's create a `lib/modules/people/index.js` file:

 ```javascript
 module.exports = {
   extend: 'apostrophe-pieces',
   name: 'person',